mobify/workshop--analytics-transactions/README.md

     ```
 This will get all of the relevent data, we then need to format it correctly in order to be sent and return it.

-5. At the bottom of the `sendTransactionInfo` function add:
+5. At the bottom of the `parseTransactionInfo` function add:
     ```javascript
     return {
         transactionID: transactionId,